Back to Creative Practice

 How to think about /do evaluation?

-A practitioner reflection on generative evaluation
+A practical reflection on generative evaluation

 DemTech’s potential for making transformation was based on equipping groups with several different elements that contribute to transforming attitudes and sense of self: